Changy-/Docker-Security/README.md

 Alternatively, you can install docker using: ```sudo apt-get install docker``` and copying https://github.com/Changy-/Docker-Security/blob/master/team_chupacabra_security.json into your working directory.

+###Using Docker:
+The official documentation can be found here: https://docs.docker.com/

-For example, once Docker is installed you can run a container which uses our security configuraion with the following command:
+Example usage: once Docker is installed you can run a container which uses our security configuraion with the following command:
 ```
 sudo docker run -it --security-opt seccomp=team_chupacabra_security.json ubuntu sh
 ```